Magical Town San Cristóbal de las Casas

 • Visit the variety of museums such as: Na Bolom, Los Altos de Chiapas and Textile Center of the Mayan World, Uvence Foundation, Mayan Medicine, MUSAC, Chocolate, Jade, Amber, Textiles, among others.

-• To make a bicycle tour through the nearby towns and attractions.
+• Make a bicycle tour through the nearby towns and attractions.

 • Visit the Woodcutters' Workshop with handmade paper production.